 I discovered my passion for environmental law while doing undergraduate coursework at MIT.
 I was studying civil and environmental engineering and took several policy courses that really planted the seeds for my future career.
-I found the intersection between science, technology, economy and the law most interesting and decided to pursue a career where I could navigate these different facets to affect change.
+I found the intersection between science, technology, economics and the law most interesting and decided to pursue a career where I could navigate these different facets to affect change.

 I started my law career with a large firm but quickly discovered a large firm wasn’t where I wanted to be.
 When it comes to our health and the health of our planet, I believe there are very clear right and wrong sides.
 I wanted to be on the side fighting the wrongs.